 Who Will Win Offensive Player of the Year: Aaron Rodgers, Green Bay Packers

 Although the terms MVP and Offensive Player of the Year have become synonymous in recent years, these awards are quite different and should be awarded accordingly.
-While MVP refers to the player who was most crucial to the their team’s success, Offensive Player of the Year refers to the best offensive player, not necessarily the most valuable.
-This might be a tad bit confusing, as in most recent years, the most valuable player has happened to also be the most valuable one (despite the trend to not give both awards to the same player), as you might have seen through the play of Aaron Rodgers, Tom Brady, Peyton Manning, Adrian Peterson, LaDanian Tomlinson, etc.
+While MVP refers to the player who was most crucial to their team’s success, Offensive Player of the Year refers to the best offensive player, not necessarily the most valuable.
+This might be a tad bit confusing, as in most recent years, the most valuable player has happened to also be the most valuable one (despite the trend to not give both awards to the same player), as you might have seen the play of Aaron Rodgers, Tom Brady, Peyton Manning, Adrian Peterson, LaDanian Tomlinson, etc.

 As mentioned in the MVP award section, many advanced metrics would point towards that Matt Ryan was the best quarterback in the NFL this season, and probably the best player in the NFL as well.
-Both DYAR, defense-adjusted yards above replacement, and DVOA, defense-adjusted value over average, show that Matt Ryan was far and away the best quarterback in the NFL, as he is significantly in first place in both stats.
-These metrics adjust the quarterbacks’ stats to account for better or worse competition, and show that Matt Ryan would have a leg up on everyone against an average NFL defense.
+Both DYAR, defense-adjusted yards above replacement, and DVOA, Defense-adjusted value over average, show that Matt Ryan was far and away the best quarterback in the NFL, as he is significantly in first place in both stats.
+These metrics adjust the quarterbacks’ stats to account for better or worse competition and show that Matt Ryan would have a leg up on everyone against an average NFL defense.
 If you’re not convinced that these two stats accurately represent his performance, Tom Brady, Russell Wilson, Aaron Rodgers, Peyton Manning, and Drew Brees are (or were) consistently in the top 7 for these two stats every single year.

 It is hard to argue that Matt Ryan is not the best offensive player in the NFL due to his array of amazing stats (see MVP section), but it is much more difficult to defend his case for MVP.
 Don’t get me wrong, Ryan had an absolutely phenomenal year, but received great help on both sides of the ball, which would hamper his case for MVP, but not Offensive Player of the Year.
-The Falcons were the only team in the NFL to have all 80 starts for their offensive line, meaning that each of their 5 lineman started each of their 16 games, which is quite an impressive feat.
+The Falcons were the only team in the NFL to have all 80 starts for their offensive line, meaning that each of their 5 linemen started each of their 16 games, which is quite an impressive feat.
 Ryan enjoyed this luxury, which likely played into his success, but nonetheless can’t really be used against him for his case for Offensive Player of the Year.
-The Falcons also enjoyed a stellar defense led by Defensive Player of the Year candidate Vic Beasley, as well as an arsenal of playmakers on the offense, in Julio Jones, Taylor Gabriel, Devonta Freeman, and Tevin Coleman, which certainly made his job easier.Fortunately for Ryan, this award is given to the best offensive player (regardless of the help around him; MVP is for the opposite), and in my opinion, should certainly be given to Matt Ryan.
+The Falcons also enjoyed a stellar defense led by Defensive Player of the Year candidate Vic Beasley, as well as an arsenal of playmakers on the offense, in Julio Jones, Taylor Gabriel, Devonta Freeman, and Tevin Coleman, which certainly made his job easier.Fortunately for Ryan, this award is given to the best offensive player (regardless of the help around him; MVP is the opposite), and in my opinion, should certainly be given to Matt Ryan.

 Except for a couple of exceptions in recent years, historically, the MVP and Offensive Player of the Year awards have gone to separate players, pointing towards that the winner will either be Matt Ryan or Aaron Rodgers, depending on which one does not win MVP.
-However, there has been 3 exceptions in the past 4 years, as Cam Newton (2015), Peyton Manning (2013), and Adrian Peterson (2012) all won both the MVP and Offensive Player of the Year awards, so we might be in for a surprise this year.
+However, there have been 3 exceptions in the past 4 years, as Cam Newton (2015), Peyton Manning (2013), and Adrian Peterson (2012) all won both the MVP and Offensive Player of the Year awards so we might be in for a surprise this year.